 Getting to Oban

 From Glasgow: Follow the M8 towards Greenock and take the exit for the Erskine Bridge.
 Stay left to merge onto the A82 going north.
 Follow this road until Tyndrum and take the A85 to Oban.
 Alternatively, you can also leave he A82 in Tarbert, take the A83 to Inveraray, the smaller A819 to Kilchurn Castle and finally the A85 to Oban.
 (100 miles, 2-2.5 hours)

 From Edinburgh: Follow the M9 to Stirling, then the A84 and A85 to Crianlarich.
 After a short section on the A82 to Tyndrum, follow the A85 all the way to Oban.
 (120 miles, 3 hours)

-From Glasgow: There is a direct Scotrail train from Glasgow Queen Street to Oban.
-(3 hours) Check my Travel Resources page for information about booking train tickets in Scotland.
+From Glasgow: There is a direct Scotrail train from Glasgow Queen Street to Oban (3 hours).
+Download my free Scotland Travel Toolkit for information about booking train tickets in Scotland.